-In my youth I was a pretty good county badminton player and so anyone that reaches World status in a racquet sport gets my vote.
-Whitespace are sponsoring Lancashire lady squash legend, – Laura Massaro – UK No.2, World No.3 and WISPA Player of the Year.
+In my youth, I was a pretty good county badminton player and so anyone that reaches World status in a racquet sport gets my vote.
+Whitespace are sponsoring Lancashire lady squash legend, - Laura Massaro - UK No.2, World No.3 and WISPA Player of the Year.
 Amazing.
 Her rankings even improved whilst I was putting this post together and so the BTS video is a smidgen out of date.
-Laura is an amazing player and is regularly travelling to the far flung corners of the globe, chasing a small ball and picking up big titles.
+Laura is an amazing player and is regularly traveling to the far-flung corners of the globe, chasing a small ball and picking up big titles.

-By sponsoring Laura, Whitespace have taken prime position on Laura’s apparel and their call to me was to capture the new livery and to help market their collaboration with a local celebrity and International sports star.
+By sponsoring Laura, Whitespace has taken a prime position on Laura's apparel and their call to me was to capture the new livery and to help market their collaboration with a local celebrity and International sports star.

 Top tips when approaching a job with a very tight time window.

 I had 3 setups worked out in my mind and I knew what kit I was going to use and when.
 I even pre-set the flash guns to a known working power and packed them complete with their Honl grids in place.
 When time is precious you need to do everything you can before the shoot to get ready.
 Then you can simply whip the lights out the bag onto some light stands and you're ready to shoot.

 I wanted the look to be slightly gritty so that it portrayed character and unyielding tenacity.
 So, I went for some pretty edgy lighting, encouraging a strong rim from x2 canon 580ex's.
 The key light was provided by a gridded Elinchrom softbox, this was to reduce the spill onto the floor and to control and toughen the light up a bit to key in with the strong edgy rim light.

 We had great fun creating the shots and Laura was very generous with her time and a complete professional on set, we even had time to slip in a slightly comical 'wild card' portrait.